Nanorod: Gold nanorods

 The seed-mediated growth method is the most common and achieved method for synthesizing high-quality gold nanorods.
 A typical growth protocol involves the addition of gold nanospheres capped by cetyltrimethylammonium bromide (CTAB) or citrate, served as seeds, to the bulk HAuCl_{4} growth solution.
 The growth solution is obtained by the reduction of HAuCl_{4} with ascorbic acid in the presence of cetyltrimethylammonium bromide (CTAB) surfactant and silver ions.
 Longer nanorods (up to an aspect ratio of 25) can be obtained in the absence of silver nitrate by use of a three-step addition procedure.
 In this protocol, seeds are sequentially added to growth solution in order to control the rate of heterogeneous deposition and thereby the rate of crystal growth.

 The shortcoming of this method is the formation of gold nanospheres, which requires non-trivial separations and cleanings.
 In one modifications of this method sodium citrate is replaced with a stronger CTAB stabilizer in the nucleation and growth procedures.
 Raising the pH is another way to achieve high aspect ratio (> 25:1) nanorods with high yield (> 90%) at the cost of increased polydispersity.
 Another improvement is to introduce silver ions to the growth solution, which results in the nanorods of aspect ratios less than five in greater than 90% yield.
 Silver, of a lower reduction potential than gold, can be reduced on the surface of the rods to form a monolayer by underpotential deposition.
 Here, silver deposition competes with that of gold, thereby retarding the growth rate of specific crystal facets, allowing for one-directional growth and rod formation.
 Another shortcoming of this method is the high toxicity of CTAB.
 Polymers, such as Polyethylene glycol (PEG), Polyallylamine hydrochloride (PAH) coating; dietary fibers, such as chitosan; or biomolecules, such as phospholipids have been used to displace the CTAB out from the nanorod surface without affecting the stability has been reported.

 Cation exchange

-Cation exchange is a conventional but promising technique for new nanorod synthesis.
+The Cation exchange is a conventional but promising technique for new nanorod synthesis.
 Cation exchange transformations in nanorods are kinetically favorable and often shape-conserving.
 Compared to bulk crystal systems, the cation exchange of nanorods is million-times faster due to high surface area.
 Existing nanorods serve as templates to make a variety of nanorods that are not accessible in traditional wet-chemical synthesis.
 Furthermore, complexity can be added by partial transformation, making nanorod heterostructures.